Stevetm2/K2_Custom_Macros/K2System/K2OrcaFilamentSync/README.md

 ## Usage

-Set the Printer Agent to Moonraker in the Orca network settings for your K2 printer, and save you printer.
-A new Filament icon will appear on the Filament tab.
-Click that so sync the Filaments.
+In OrcaSlicer, set the Printer Agent to Moonraker in the Orca network settings for your K2 printer, and save your printer config.
+A new Filament Sync icon will appear on the Filament tab.
+Click that to sync the Filaments from your K2 to OrcaSlicer.

-In preferences you can choos enabling sync of just filament colors or colors and type.
+In preferences you can choose enabling sync of just the filament colors or both colors and filament type.